 This week's medium-term budget policy statement recognised that universities were on track for their enrolment targets – from the current 910 000 this year to 960 000 by 2014-2015 – but there was no financial relief for them: subsidies to universities remain at their February budget level of R23-billion.

 On the other hand, the drive initiated in 2011 to expand FET colleges shows no sign of abating.
+The government will spend an additional R94-million on the colleges in all spheres: salaries, institutional support and capital spending.

 "Each of the colleges has already received funds to take in lots of students," said Joy Papier, director of the FET Institute at the University of Western Cape.
 "And the national student financial aid scheme has been extended to take in more students."